gildlab/ethgild/README.md

 No pegs.
 No collateral ratios.
 No DAOs.
 No admins.
 No upgrades.
 No liquidations.
 No complex contracts.

-Send ETH to the contract to receive erc20 and erc1155 in equal amounts at current reference gold price.
+Send ETH to the payable `gild` function to gild it and receive ETHg erc20 and erc1155 in equal amounts at current reference gold price.

-Burn 100.1% erc20 against any erc1155 to unlock the ETH that was created against that erc1155.
+Call `ungild` to burn 100.1% erc20 against any erc1155 to ungild the ETH that was created against that erc1155.

 Trade either the erc20 and/or the erc1155 on any markets that support those standards.